 GoHenry gives parents a lot of control and customization opportunities and kids plenty of choices.
 After parents have set limits on spending, restrictions, and payouts, kids can use their GoHenry accounts to spend, earn, save, or even give their money.

-There are a few ways parents can pay into their kids’ accounts.
+There are a few ways parents/co-parents can pay into their kids’ accounts.
 First, they can pay them recurring weekly allowances at a fixed rate.
 These are released automatically each week.

 Alternatively or in addition, they can pay their kids for assigned tasks they complete throughout the week.
 Parents can set prices for chores and assign these to their children in the GoHenry app.
 These can be one-time tasks or repeating tasks that reset each week.

 Parents can load their own account by linking an external bank account or a debit card.
-Note that GoHenry limits free account loads to one per month, and any reloads after this cost about $1.25 each.
-To keep their account funded, parents can choose to set up automatic withdrawals from their linked funding source into their GoHenry account whenever their balance falls below about $6.
+Note that GoHenry limits free account loads to one per month.
+To keep their account funded, parents can choose to set up automatic withdrawals from their linked funding source into their GoHenry account whenever their balance falls below about $5.

-As far as account management features between a parent and child account, GoHenry is generous with the range of options it gives parents.
+As far as account management features between a parent and child account, GoHenry gives parents a range of customization options.
 For example, GoHenry Parents can restrict their kids’ spending in three ways.
 They can:

 - Set weekly spending limits across all spending categories